Our incredible location

 Mark & Lisa love connecting with nature and saw the potential to share these native treasures with guests and visitors to the land in the future, setting out then to rehabilitate the property.

 Since Spring 2016 their gardener has removed many tonnes of weeds and exotic vegetation in readiness for replacement with habitat suitable to local varieties of native bird, insect, flora and fauna.

-Ultimately, Mark & Lisa hope this habitat enhances the already panoramic rural landscape views - making Snowgums a magical wedding garden setting with outdoor function space and both heritage and modern ecofriendly accommodation.
+Ultimately, Mark & Lisa hope this habitat enhances the already panoramic rural landscape views - making Snowgums a magical wedding garden or event setting with outdoor function space and both heritage and modern ecofriendly accommodation.

-Here are the key documents:
+Here are the key documents previously submitted:

 It is hoped one day to convert the homestead, circa 1915, to a conservatory restaurant providing year-round dining and function space taking in the stunning north-easterly aspect towards Orange and over the Towac Valley.

 Moreover, the conservatory would ideally serve the freshest imaginable fruits and vegetables grown on the property using sustainable and/or organic farming practices.

 It is now hoped after re-lodgement and subsequent assessment we will be in a position to consider a small number of private events and eco-tourism related activities highlighting the brilliant natural beauty of our land and surrounds.